r-ford/r-ford.github.io/runningCESM121.md

 Log into the head node:

 ```
-ssh <NetID>@head.arcc.albany.edu
+ssh <NetID>@headnode7.arcc.albany.edu
 ```

-Add the following line to the `.cshrc` file in your home directory.
+Add the following line to the `.cshrc` file in your home directory (if this file does not exist, create it).
 You will only need to do this once:

 ```
 setenv CCSMROOT /network/rit/home/br546577/roselab_rit/cesm/cesm1_2_1